AAA Magazines

 Franklinton, Louisiana

 Louisiana summers can be extremely hot and humid, so finding a place to cool off is essential.
-Along the curving Bogue Chitto River in the state’s Northshore area, you’ll find plenty of sand-and-pebble beaches and swimming holes during tubing adventures.
-You can lie back and enjoy the ever-changing view as you meander through Washington Parish or stop along the way to picnic and take a dip.
+Floaters will find plenty of sand-and-pebble beaches and swimming holes during tubing adventures along the curving Bogue Chitto River in Louisiana’s Northshore area.
+As you meander through Washington Parish, enjoy the ever-changing view or stop along the way to picnic and take a dip.

-Barbara Gibbs Ostmann is a contributor from Gerald, Missouri.
+Barbara Gibbs Ostmann is a freelance writer and outdoor enthusiast from Gerald, Missouri.
 AAA Explorer Regional Editor Dennis R. Heinze contributed to this report.

 Follow us on Instagram